huangpufan/spec-kit-design-execute/templates/commands/execute.md

 4.  **Pre-execution Validation**:
     - Verify `DESIGN_FILE` exists.
     - Read the design document completely.
+    - Review the project's core principles in `@.specify/onboarding.md` to ensure your implementation is consistent with the existing architecture and conventions.

 5.  **Implementation Execution**:
     - Follow the implementation plan from the design document step by step.